Fox-ML-infrastructure/Fox-v1-infra/docs/02_reference/configuration/ENVIRONMENT_VARIABLES.md

 # Environment Variables

-Complete reference for environment variables used in Fox-v1-infra.
+Complete reference for environment variables used in FoxML Core.

 ## Configuration Variables